ChristianVillalba/CS50-django/lecture3/README.md

 ## NOTES: Lecture3
 These notes were taken during the lecture:
-*Django - Lecture 3 - CS50's Web Programming with Python and JavaScript 2020*
+*Lecture 3 - CS50's Web Programming with Python and JavaScript 2020*
 Link (YouTube) : https://www.youtube.com/watch?v=w8q0C-C1js4&list=PLhQjrBD2T380xvFSUmToMMzERZ3qB5Ueu&index=5&ab_channel=CS50
 The next notes are just references of what I considered useful information related to this project.
 Good written documentation is a key part of Django: